 So you’re looking for some cross-country skis?
 This first time buyers guide aims to help you find the perfect skis to get outside and have some fun!

 There are many types of cross-country skis, each of them geared to a specific type of skiing.
-The three types are, in track touring also referred to as classic skiing, off track touring or backcountry skiing, and skate skiing.
+The three types are; classic skiing, backcountry skiing, and skate skiing.

 Classic Skiing is what most people picture when thinking of cross-country skiing.
-The skis glide in groomed tracks, set by machine.
+The skis glide in groomed tracks, set by a machine.
 Classic cross-country skiing is great for recreation and exercise and can be done by all ages.
-Classic skis come in two types: wax-able skis that require a grip wax on the base of the skis, and crown skis (wax-less skis) that do not.
-While wax skis let you adapt to varying snow conditions by changing the wax on your skis, we typically recommend crown skis for beginners for their ease of use!
+Classic skis come in three types: waxable skis that require a grip wax on the base of the skis, skin skis that have a manufacture installed ‘skin’ on the base of the ski to provide grip, and waxless skis, which use a molded ‘crown’ or ‘fishscale’ pattern to grip the snow.
+While wax skis let you adapt to varying snow conditions by changing the wax on your skis, we typically recommend waxless or skin skis for beginners for their ease of use!

-Quick Tip: Even “wax-less” skis benefit from a glide wax.
+Quick Tip: Even “waxless” skis benefit from glide wax.
 Try Swix Easy Glide Liquid Wax for up to 20% more distance on every kick!

 The motion involved in skate skiing is very similar to that of ice-skating, hence the name.
 This style of skiing is done on hard packed groomed trails.
 Skate skiing exercises different muscles than classic skiing, and is considerably faster.
 Skate skis are shorter and stiffer than classic skis, and while they use glide wax they do not use grip wax.